* 21 November 2023 *

 During the year, the organisation supported 680 ex-service men and women, with 325 aged care residents being welcomed, 76 new home care clients adding to the growing base and 40 new ex-service accommodation residents.

-Janna noted the substantial ongoing legislative changes in aged care resulting from the Royal Commission continuing to impact residential aged care, as well as ongoing accreditation requirements, with successful re-accreditation at Bundoora, Frankston South and Brighton.
+Janna noted the substantial ongoing legislative aged care changes originating from the Royal Commission and continuing to impact residential aged care, as well as ongoing accreditation requirements.
+The organisation achieved successful re-accreditation for our Bundoora, Frankston South and Brighton aged care homes during the financial year.
 Consumer engagement continues to be a “cornerstone of our organisation” with forums empowering residents to shape their own lives.

 Changes to the Executive Management Team are never easy, but Janna commented that it is important to have fresh perspectives to help reach our aspirations.
-She noted in particular the changes being made by our new Chief Financial Officer strengthening the analytical framework for the future.
+She noted in particular the changes our new Chief Financial Officer is making to strengthen the analytical framework for the future.

-Janna noted the completion of the Ivanhoe ESA units, the approaching completion of The V Centre and the work of the Veteran Services Team since its establishment three years ago, with three of the four team members being veterans.
+The completion of the Ivanhoe ESA units and the approaching completion of The V Centre are both led by the Veteran Services Team, established just three years ago, and with three of the four team members being veterans.

-Janna expressed her gratitude to the General Manager HR, Tamara Paton, for her work in driving transformative change, her leadership of the HR team and her support beyond HR, especially in the Acting CEO role during her absence.
+Expressing gratitude to the General Manager HR, Tamara Paton, Janna noted her work in driving transformative change, her leadership of the HR team and her support beyond HR, especially in the Acting CEO role during Janna’s leave.

-Janna concluded by thanking all the Board Members for their invaluable support, noting her appreciation for the wisdom and guidance Board Chair Mike provided her throughout the year.
+Concluding her presentation, Janna thanked all the Board Members for their invaluable support, noting her appreciation for the wisdom and guidance of Board Chair Mike, throughout the year.

 Board Treasurer, Tracey Bannan, (online) presented the Auditor’s Report, Director’s Report and the Annual Financial Statements for the year ending 30 June 2023, noting a substantial turnaround in the overall results from the previous year.
 A new Auditor was appointed for the coming three years.